Indigenous Art Program 2019 artists and artworks

 These drypoints artworks represent a cultural and spiritual connection to Kalkadoon country.
 "Printmaking has given me the opportunity to express my cultural identity in the western art techniques of printmaking.
 My journey has given me the opportunity to bring my story from the desert to the city."

-See Kim's artwork in King George Square.
+Kim's artwork was displayed in King George Square.

 Artwork - Sandy Family Cloak (2017)